miker704/Strife/patches.md

     - Restyled Channel Drop Down Modal switched to SCSS Global Vars.
     - Switch to SCSS Vars for Friend Request Failed Error Modal.
     - Restyled Friend Request Failed Error Modal.
+    - Removed the old error information text in Friend Request Failed Error Modal: "Hm, didn't work.
+Double check that the capitalization, spelling, any spaces, and numbers are correct." and changed it to the new version "Hm, didn't work.
+Double check that the username is correct".
+As discord moves to use usernames as the method for submitting friend requests instead of nitro tags. $TR!F3 will move in a similar fashion.
     - Added enter and exit animations for Friend Request Failed Error Modal.
     - Added outside and esc listeners for exiting Friend Request Failed Error Modal.
     - Changed Friend Request Failed Error Modal from a class based component to a functional component.